Discover the most famous streets in London, from the history of the East End to the café society of Soho

 The best way to explore all of the famous streets in London iconic streets is on foot.

 To help you on your way here is a map of these famous London streets.
 Click here or on the image itself for an interactive map and directions.
-To save it to your Google Maps app, click on the star icon.

 This map is colour-coded according to the geographic areas in this article: